postcss/postcss/README.md

 [cssnext]:      https://github.com/cssnext/cssnext

-## How PostCSS differs from Preprocessors
+## How PostCSS Differs from Preprocessors

 Sass, Less and Stylus provide specialized languages that you can use to write CSS templates.
 These languages and their compilers are defined together